 How to Backup Windows Server to OneDrive

-This article will introduce you 3 ways to backup Windows Server to OneDrive in turn.
-You can use a desktop App, official website or professional third-party tool to help you.
-And you can choose any one of them according to your own needs.
-Please read on.
+This article will introduce you to 3 ways to backup Server to OneDrive in turn.
+You can use a desktop App, official website, or professional third-party tool to help you.

 Way 1.
-Backup Windows Server to OneDrive via Desktop App
+Backup Server to OneDrive via Desktop App

 The first method is to backup Windows Server to OneDrive via the OneDrive desktop App.
 After installing this application, OneDrive will create a sync folder on your local computer.
-This folder will be synced in both directions, which means if you add any files to this location on Windows Server, they will be automatically added to OneDrive and vice versa.
-And you can follow the steps below.
+This folder will be synced in both directions, which means if you add any files to this location on Windows Server, they will be automatically added to OneDrive and you can also keep them locally if there are some changes.

 Step 1.
 Download the OneDrive desktop App on your Windows Server, install and open it.